HBO's 'Westworld' called out by PETA for alleged animal abuse, demands they use CGI

 After footage surfaced of Taj, one of the elephants, being abused during a training session, PETA’s Manager of Animals in Film and Television, Lauren Thomasson, penned an open letter to HBO President of Programming Casey Bloys urging the producers of the show to use CGI technology for scenes involving animals.

+“Considering the realistic and cruelty-free CGI technology that exists today, all wild animals in HBO series should be computer-generated," it noted.

-In response to PETA's concerns, HBO released a statement defending their treatment of animals which read, "All of the animals featured on HBO series are treated with the utmost care and respect for their health, safety and well-being.
+In response to PETA's concerns, HBO released a statement defending its treatment of animals, which read, "All of the animals featured on HBO series are treated with the utmost care and respect for their health, safety and well-being.
 A certified animal safety representative from American Humane was present at all times during any animal action on the set of Westworld.
-The AHA has confirmed that the animals were well-treated, and the production received the designation of 'No Animals Were Harmed.”
+The AHA has confirmed that the animals were well-treated, and the production received the designation of 'No Animals Were Harmed.'”

 The statement continued on to say, "We are reviewing the circumstances related to archival training footage which included one of the elephants that appeared in the series.
 Of course, none of this video was shot during the production and does not in any way reflect practices on our sets."

-Since the return of the HBO series in April, in addition to backlash for animal abuse, the series has also fought off critics who said the western-inspired show “romanticizes” gun violence.
+Since the return of the HBO series in April, the series has also fought off critics who said the western-inspired show “romanticizes” gun violence.

 Addressing the current gun violence issue in the United States, Wright said the problem is access to guns, not what's showcased on TV.